-On May 29, 2009 we announced that we had agreed to settle this litigation with respect to Netgear, Inc. ("Netgear").
+On May 29, 2009 we announced that we had reached a settlement with Netgear, Inc. ("Netgear"), who was also a defendant in the above referenced litigation pending in Tyler, Texas.
 As part of the settlement and under our Special Licensing Program, Netgear entered into a license agreement with us for our Remote Power Patent.
-Under the terms of the license, Netgear will license the Remote Power Patent for its full term (which expires in March 2020), and pay quarterly royalties (beginning as of April 1, 2009) based on its sales of Power over Ethernet products, including those Power over Ethernet products which comply with the Institute of Electrical and Electronic Engineers 802.3af and 802.3at Standards.
+Under the terms of the license, Netgear licenses the Remote Power Patent for its full term (which expires in March 2020), and pays quarterly royalties (beginning as of April 1, 2009) based on its sales of Power over Ethernet products, including those Power over Ethernet products which comply with the Institute of Electrical and Electronic Engineers 802.3af and 802.3at Standards.
 Licensed products include Netgear's Power over Ethernet enabled switches and wireless access points.
 The royalty rates included in the license are 1.7% of the sales price of Power Sourcing Equipment, which includes Ethernet switches, and 2% of the sales price of Powered Devices, which includes wireless access points.
 The royalty rates are subject to adjustment, under certain circumstances, if we grant a license to other licensees with lower royalty rates and Netgear is able to and agrees to assume all material terms and conditions of the other license.
 In addition, Netgear made a payment to us of \$350,000 with respect to the settlement.